finding truth takes study...

 Freie Universität Berlin (Free University Berlin) - Deutscher Akademischer Austausch Dienst

 Universität der Künste Berlin (Berlin University of the Arts)

-Creasy continues to work regularly at the James Joyce Cultural Centre in Dublin, delivering lectures, seminars and tours focused on Joyce's life and work, particularly Ulysses.
+Creasy has expertise in the works of James Joyce and literary modernism broadly.
+He worked for years in the James Joyce Cultural Centre in Dublin, delivering lectures, seminars and tours focused on Joyce's life and work, particularly Ulysses.
 Creasy contributed to a BBC Radio 4 programme, Walking with the Dead, hosted by Colm Toibin.
 He also created the radio documentary, The Big Book: James Joyce's Ulysses for Bloomsday 2014.

 As an essayist, Creasy is a regular contributor to Los Angeles Review of Books, Dublin Review of Books, and Totally Dublin.
 He has given dozens of lectures and conference presentations throughout the United States and Europe.

 In 2015, Creasy was funded by the German government through the prestigious DAAD scholarship to do research in the Bauhaus Archive in Berlin, where he also worked with colleagues in Freie Universität Berlin and Universität der Künste Berlin.